martinmoene/status-value-lite/README_cpp98.md

 1. If the program compiles as C++11 or later, C++11 alignment facilities  are used.

-2. If you define -D<b>nssv_FEATURE_MAX_ALIGN_HACK</b>=1 the underlying type is aligned as the most restricted type in `struct max_align_t`.
+2. If you define -D<b>nssv_CONFIG_MAX_ALIGN_HACK</b>=1 the underlying type is aligned as the most restricted type in `struct max_align_t`.
 This potentially wastes many bytes per optional if the actually required alignment is much less, e.g. 24 bytes used instead of the 2 bytes required.

-3. If you define -D<b>nssv_FEATURE_ALIGN_AS</b>=*pod-type* the underlying type is aligned as *pod-type*.
+3. If you define -D<b>nssv_CONFIG_ALIGN_AS</b>=*pod-type* the underlying type is aligned as *pod-type*.
 It's your obligation to specify a type with proper alignment.

-4. If you define -D<b>nssv_FEATURE_ALIGN_AS_FALLBACK</b>=*pod-type* the fallback type for alignment of rule 5 below becomes *pod-type*.
+4. If you define -D<b>nssv_CONFIG_ALIGN_AS_FALLBACK</b>=*pod-type* the fallback type for alignment of rule 5 below becomes *pod-type*.
 It's your obligation to specify a type with proper alignment.

 5. At default, *status_value* tries to find a POD type with the same alignment as the underlying type.

 	The algorithm for alignment of 5. is:
 	- Determine the alignment A of the underlying type using `alignment_of<>`.
 	- Find a POD type from the list `alignment_types` with exactly alignment A.
-	- If no such POD type is found, use a type with a relatively strict alignment requirement such as double; this type is specified in  `nssv_FEATURE_ALIGN_AS_FALLBACK` (default double).
+	- If no such POD type is found, use a type with a relatively strict alignment requirement such as double; this type is specified in  `nssv_CONFIG_ALIGN_AS_FALLBACK` (default double).

 Note that the algorithm of 5. differs from the one Andrei Alexandrescu uses in [6, part 2].